 What 3D Printer?

-I don’t think it really matters for these puppies (puppies = a nickname for C9 diffusers), but I used a Creality Ender 3.
-Which is (and has been) my go-to printer for everything even though I have a bigger, newer printer.
-The Creality Ender 3 is a $200-ish printer that’s flip-floppin’ amazing.
+I don’t think it really matters for these puppies (puppies = a nickname for C9 diffusers), but I used my trusty Creality Ender 3 (typically in the $200 range).
+It is (and has been) my go-to printer for everything even though I have a bigger, newer printer.